mxagar/satellite_image_water_vectorizer/README.md

 Once the bands are resampled, it is possible to stack them and to work with all of them together.
 Cropping is easily achieved with rasterio.

-Steps implemented to achieve objective 1:
+Steps implemented to achieve step 1:

 - Implementation of the function `resample_persist_band()`: given a band path, it resamples and stores it to disk.
 - Resample and save all bands.